-During 2023, the Company had three outstanding share option programmes.
-The exercise price (SEK 6.46, 118.40 and 12.59 per share) exceeded the average price of ordinary shares during the year (SEK 1.27 per share).
-Accordingly, these options do not have a dilution effect, and
+During 2024, the Company had two outstanding share option programmes.
+The exercise price (SEK 118.40 and 12.59 per share) exceeded the highest paid price for ordinary shares during the financial year (SEK 0.54 per share).
+Accordingly, these options do not have a dilution effect, and they have been excluded from the calculation of earnings per share after dilution.
+If in the future the share price rises to a level above the exercise prices the options will lead to dilution.
+The Company has no other outstanding share option programmes in which the exercise prices are below the average price of the ordinary shares.
+No options have a diluting effect.

-Note 14.
+Not 14.
 Goodwill